open/close all folders

 - The monkey's (lack of) dance moves.
 It just stomps in place while swinging its arms.

-- Freeze-Frame Bonus: If you look in the background during the crowd shots with the old man, you can actually see Aladin is one of those who is listening!
+- Freeze-Frame Bonus: If you look in the background during the crowd shots with the old man, you can actually see Aladin is one of the people listening!

 - "I didn't know you knew so much nice poopholes."